 The study adopted a descriptive research design.
 This enhanced the researcher to obtain a better understanding of the problem of socio-economic factors on academic performance of pupils.
 The method chosen allowed a collection of comprehensive intensive data and provided an in-depth study on why past initiatives have not produced the desired results.

 3.2 Population of study

-The populations of study were teachers, pupils and parents in selected primary schools of Central division, Garissa district
+The populations of study were teachers, pupils and parents in the selected ten primary schools of Kaptagat division, Eldoret East district.

 3.3 Study sample